mrudula1040/mrudula1040/README.md

 <div align="center">

-# Hi 👋 I'm Mrudula
+# Hi 👋 I'm Mrudula Thange

 ### Aspiring Java Backend Developer

-Passionate about building clean and structured backend applications using Java and Spring Boot.
+🚀 Passionate about building clean and structured backend applications using Java and Spring Boot.
+🌱 Currently preparing for entry-level Java Backend Developer roles.

 ---

+## 🧑‍💻 About Me

+🎓 Background in B.E in Computer Engineering
+🔧 Strong foundation in Core Java and OOP concepts
+🗄️ Working with MySQL and database operations
+🌐 Building backend applications using Spring Boot
+🎯 Goal: Become a confident and skilled Java Backend Developer

 ## 💻 What I Do
 Develop REST APIs using Spring Boot
 Work with MySQL and JPA for database operations
 Build CRUD-based backend applications